digitor/grunt-wigitor/README.md

 - deps {array or strings}: a list of widgets that this widget depends on.
 Their configs will be added to the global scope when rendering.
 - multiProps {boolean}: If `true` will search through the widget's `properties` folder and make available all json files as configs.
 - handlebarsPartials {array of objects}: Objects with details of additional handlebars partials needed for this widget.
 Partials in the widget's root folder will automatically be added, using the naming convention `samplewgt_my-other-file`.
 Objects must have 2 properties `name` {string} and `path` {string}.
+- containerClasses {string}: Classes for the containing element.
+Useful for setting light background `wgtvwr-lightbg` or Bootstrap grid styles.
+Should be a single string, separated by spaces.
+- pageTemplate {string}: Path to your own ejs template.
+Handlebars not yet supported.

 Releases
+- 0.1.2: Bug fixes around containerClasses after tested in the wild.
+Added options 'containerClasses' & 'pageTemplate'.
 - 0.1.1: Minor changes to README.md.
 Still unstable.
 - 0.1.0: Initial release.
 Not properly tested yet.
 Will probably break.